 In many cities around the country, private or public services exist to pick up your compostable waste at regular intervals, the same way your trash is collected.
 Some cities offer public services for pickup or drop-off of your compostables, while other areas rely on startups and community-led organizations to help citizens compost.
 Most compost services are highly local, so the best way to find the right one for you is to check into the options in your specific area.
 Here, we’ve selected four of the best composting services, each of which offers a unique benefit or business model.

-Why We Chose It: With locations around the Southeast, this North Carolina-based company is affordable, hassle-free, and mission-minded.
+Why We Chose It: With most locations around the East coast, this North Carolina-based company is affordable, hassle-free, and mission-minded.